Kisuke-CZE/androidPhones_setup/README.md

 # Usage
 Just clone this repository and run `prepare_phone.sh` in it's root directory which will try to autodetect your phone model and launch setup for it if it's defined.

+If you use this script to setup AndroidTV box, you must find your device IP address in local network and then run `adb connect ATV_BOX_IP_ADDRESS:5555`.

+Same thing applies for using with Amazon's FireTV devices like FireTV Cube.
+But since FireTV devices requires special approach, use `prepare_firetv.sh` instead.

 If you want to create script/preset for your phone, jus create corresponding structure in `devices` directory.
 Structure should be `VENDOR/MODEL`.

 You can find correct values of `VENDOR` and `MODEL` which your phone reports by running `prepare_phone.sh test`